 Of all the tips for visiting the Anne Frank House, this is by far the most important.
 Admission tickets to the Anne Frank House are only sold directly through the Anne Frank House and only online.
 You can’t buy tickets through any third-party sellers, discount clubs, tourist services, at the museum itself, nothing.

-Also, given the nature of the space—it being a small, cramped hidden annex—the Anne Frank House only sells tickets on a timed basis.
+Also, given the nature of the space—a small, cramped, hidden annex—the Anne Frank House only sells tickets on a timed basis.
 This ensures that only a certain, predetermined number of visitors will be inside the space at any given time.

 These two factors, along with the immense popularity of the site, mean that tickets sell out every day and they sell out fast.
 Because of this, you’ll need to reserve your tickets to the Anne Frank House as early as possible.
 As soon as you know you’re going to Amsterdam, book those babies.